brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

 }
 ```

-We also check if we support tx reconcilition, if so, we announce it.
+We also check if we support tx reconcilition (introduced in BIP-330), if so, we announce it.

 ```cpp
 if (greatest_common_version >= WTXID_RELAY_VERSION && m_txreconciliation) {